ttuannguyen/phase-4-project/README.md

 backend together, and easily deploy them to Render.

 The MVP of this application includes the following feature:
-- Sign up for a new accoun
+- Sign up for a new account
 - Log in and log out of the site
 - View a list of secret spots
 - Create a visit (with date and comment)